makinacorpus/makina-states/doc/usage_general/install.rst

 Always remember:

-    - Makina-states is based on "nodetypes presets" that are prebundled collections of makina-states states to apply to a machine.
+    - Makina-states is based on "nodetypes presets" that are prebundled collections of makina-states states to apply to the system.
     - On those nodetypes, we may manage "controllers", aka the salt daemons.
     - On those nodetypes, we may configure "localsettings" like vim, git, & basepackages or network configurations